embellishing/embellish/docs/api/react.md

 </td><td>

-Creates a polymorphic component that can be styled using first-class props and CSS hooks.
+Creates a polymorphic component with first-class style props and conditional styling using CSS hooks.

 </td></tr>